-Please select from the drop down menu latest information about NHS, Goverment, local and global response to COVID pandemic.
+Please select from the drop-down menu the latest information about NHS, Government, local and global response to the COVID pandemic.

 The Coronavirus outbreak has affected us all